 Amazon EC2 pricing considerations (& how to save your money)

-After a first glance at the pricing page for Amazon EC2, you might find absorbing so much information a little intimidating.
-In this post we will try to break EC2 pricing down and provide strategies to not only ease the pain, but also save your organization money.
+After a first glance at the Amazon EC2 pricing page, you might find absorbing so much information a little intimidating.
+In this post, we will try to break EC2 pricing down and provide strategies to not only ease the pain but also save your organization money.

 First and foremost, you would need to answer the following questions regarding your project: